cran/spicy/README.md

   non-missing values, number of valid observations, number of missing observations.
 Similar to the “Variable View” in SPSS or the “Variables Manager” in Stata.
+- Generate an interactive codebook generator `code_book()` that extends `varlist()` with searchable summaries and built-in export options (Copy, CSV, Excel, PDF, Print) via `DT::datatable`.
+Ideal for documenting all the variables present in a data frame.
 - Compute frequency tables with `freq()`, row-wise means with `mean_n()`, row-wise sums with `sum_n()`, and counts of specific values using `count_n()` — all with automatic handling of missing